2007 Christmas violence in Kandhamal: Christmas tensions

 During the last days of the 2007 Christmas, the Dalit Pana Christians were constructing a cloth-draped pandala temporary decorative scaffolding for the Christmas celebrations, over-topping a main-street in the town of Brahmanigaon after receiving permission for the construction from the authorities.
 The pandal which had been constructed on the same spot for number of years was warned to be removed this year by some local Hindus because it was located in the same area where a recent Durga Puja celebrations took place.
 The activists of the Sangh-affiliated Kui Samaj who had a strained relationship with the Pana Christians called for a Statewide bandhshutdown on 24 and 25 December 2007 to protest against granting of the ST caste status to the SC Pana Christians with the support of the groups affiliated to the Rashtriya Swayamsevak Sangh.
 The call was first made by Laxmananda Saraswati's commemoration committee.
 Christians were also warned not to put-up Christmas decorations due to the fact that some Hindus also celebrated Christmas along with them.
 Due to these tensions several Christian groups asked for extra police protection for their Christmas celebrations.

-Despite the Kui Samaj's call for the Statewide bandh, the police opened the local market on 24 December at about 7 a.m. in Brahmanigaon after recommendation by some Christian groups for their Christmas preparations.
+Despite the Kui Samaj's call for the Statewide bandh, the police opened the local market on 24 December at about 7 a.m. in Brahmanigoan after recommendation by some Christian groups for their Christmas preparations.
 About two hours late a large group allegedly led by a local RSS leader, Bikram Rout, arrived in the market and attempted to forcefully shut it down but the police kept it open.
 Later scuffles started between the Hindu and the Christian merchants after the group led by the RSS leader allegedly roughed up with some Christians in the market and the market was eventually closed down.

 Lakshmanananda Saraswati

-On 24 December, at about 10:45 am, Lakshmanananda Saraswati, while travelling to the town of Brahmanigaon for a yagna ritual in his car was forced to stop after a bus broke down in front of his vehicle.
+On 24 December, at about 10:45 am, Lakshmanananda Saraswati, while travelling to the town of Brahmanigaon for a Yajna ritual in his car was forced to stop after a bus broke down in front of his vehicle.
 Hearing Christmas music coming from a nearby church, he sent his bodyguards to ask it to be turned down.
 His body guards allegedly roughed up on some Christians and vandalized the Church equipments.
 Saraswati claimed that a group of Christians injured him and his driver and damaged his car, while eye-witnesses and doctor's statements said that he did not appear seriously hurt.
 Yet, pictures of him, lying in a hospital bed were circulated widely in the internet and in the news reports.
 The RSS, Bajrang Dal, VHP and the Bharatiya Janata Party (BJP) called for a 4-hour bandh on the Christmas Day following the incident.
 This led to the communal tensions in the area.